Mangalore tiles

-Mangalore tiles (also Mangalorean tiles) are a type of tile native to the city of Mangalore, India.
-Typically considered to be a part of Spanish and Italian architectural styles, the tiles were first introduced to India in 1860 by German missionaries of the Basel Mission of Switzerland, who also established weaving enterprises.
-Since that time, the industry has flourished in India with these red tiles, prepared from hard laterite clay, in great demand throughout the country.
-They are exported to Myanmar, Sri Lanka, and the Far East and even as far as East Africa, the Middle East, Europe, and Australia.
-These were the only tiles recommended for government buildings in India under the British Raj.
+Mangalore tiles (also Mangalorean tiles) are a type of roof tile produced in the city of Mangalore, India.
+Tiles were first produced in the city by German missionaries of the Basel Mission of Switzerland, who also established weaving enterprises.
+Early Mangalore tiles followed the designs of the Gilardoni brothers of Altkirch, France, but over time the predominant pattern used was based on Wilhelm Ludowici's 1881 design for roof tile.

+Since that time, the industry grew in India with these tiles in great demand throughout the country.
+They were exported to Myanmar, Sri Lanka, the Far East and as far as East Africa, the Middle East, Europe, and Australia.
+These were the only roof tiles recommended for government buildings in India under the British Raj.

 These tiles still define Mangalore's skyline and characterize its urban setting.
-They are a popular form of roofing and are preferred over concrete due to their good quality.
+They are a popular form of roofing and are preferred over concrete due to their higher quality.

 Etymology

 These tiles are native to Mangalore, a city in the former South Canara district on the western coast of India.
 Hence they were named Mangalore tiles by the tile factory manufacturers.